Q: At what age may a child enroll at Making Waves Swim School?

 Q: What do I need to bring to class?

-A: Towels, change of clothes, goggles, and swim cap (suggested, but not required).
+A: Towels and a change of clothes are required.
+Goggles and swim cap are suggested, but not required.

 Q: What are the advantages to PRIVATE lessons?

 A: When learning privately, there are no distractions by other swimmers.
 Also, you receive an immediate, constructive critique, which allows mistakes to be corrected quickly and effectively.
 Additionally, students have the instructor’s undivided attention for the entire lesson.
 One-on-one instruction promotes a trusting relationship between the instructor and student.
 As a result, a client who feels safe and cared about will be the most successful.